natural-harmonia-gropius/hdr-toys/README.md

 - **I don't use mpv, can I use these shaders?**

-  The main dependency is libplacebo, ffmpeg and VLC should be able to use.
+  These shaders use [mpv .hook syntax](https://libplacebo.org/custom-shaders/), which requires `libplacebo` for execution. ffmpeg and VLC should be able to use.
 In theory, porting to other shader languages is also very feasible.